YordanGeorgiev/qto/doc/md/features_doc.md

+### 6.3.
+Ajax calls to back-end
+Each back-end update from the UI takes no longer than 0.2 s. in a non-stressed qto instance, thus the look and feel of an qto instance is more like a desktop app and less like web app.

-## 7. MULTI-INSTANCE OPERABILITY AND DEPLOYABILITY
+## 7. DEPLOYABILITY

 ### 7.1.
-Environment type self-awareness
-Each deployed and running instance of the qto "knows" its own environment type - dev,tst, qas or prd to comply with the multi-instance architecture on a single host.
+New hosts binary provisioning
+You can spawn new instances in the cloud from a client having the src code and needed terraform binary

+### 7.2.
+Oneliner for version change on provisioned host
+You could create a new instance of the qto having different version ( which becomes automatically a dev environment ) by issuing the following command:

+    bash src/bash/qto/qto.sh -a to-ver=0.7.7

+### 7.3.
+Oneliner for environment change
 You could change the environment type of your current instance by issuing the following command:

-    bash src/bash/qto/qto.sh -a to-tst

-### 7.2.
-Oneliner for environment and version change.
-You could create a new instance of the qto having different version ( which becomes automatically a dev environment ) by issueing the following command:

-    bash src/bash/qto/qto.sh -a to-ver=0.7.4
+    bash src/bash/qto/qto.sh -a to-env=tst

-## 8. USER INTERFACE FEATURES AND FUNCTIONALITIES
+## 8. WEB USER INTERFACE FEATURES AND FUNCTIONALITIES

 ### 8.1.
+Single code base for all device formats
+Although qto has not been explicitly designed for mobile phones and / or tablets it renders well on both high end mobile phones, and tablets over 4G networks.

-List page features
+### 8.2.
+List page features and functionalities

-#### 8.1.1.
-Execution time
+The list page is simply a slice of the data from ANY postgres table filtered on any criteria defined in the url of the browser.

+#### 8.2.1.
+List page performance
 The full execution time of any crud operation ( create,update,delete,search) from the end-user of the UI point of view is than 0.3 seconds

-#### 8.1.2.
-List page features
+#### 8.2.2.
+Navigating the list page
+After the load of the list page the user can quickly cycle trough all the element of the page with the tab key on the keyboard.
+Focus on the search

+#### 8.2.3.
+Managing items - full CRUD
-The System provides the needed UI interfaces to Create , Update , Delete and Search items in the system for the users having the privileges for those actions.
+The System provides the needed UI interfaces to Create , Update , Delete and Search items in the database.

+#### 8.2.4.
+Quick search and filtering items
+The user can quickly filter the items from the presented listing by typing in the omnisearch box ...
+The System will shrink the table so that only the rows having the string in the search omnibox will be presented.
+Once the string is deleted from the search omnibox the table data is restored to its original state.

-#### 8.1.3.
+#### 8.2.5.
 Visual indication
-The System should not show ok messages , but only error messages, yet the UI should be as responsive that the end-user would easily undertand when an item has been created,updated or deleted.
+The Systems does not present any ok messages for the operation of the list page, only errors are presented clearly on the top of the page ( for example when one tries to update a string value into a cell with column accepting only integer values ... )

-#### 8.1.4.
+#### 8.2.6.
 Print to pdf
 You can print any of the queries from the list page by adding / changing the as url parameter from as=grid to as=print-table.
 Use the browser print to pdf feature to save the listing page into a pdf file.

+#### 8.2.7.
+Items interlinking
+The users can link to any items by simply typing &lt;&lt;item&gt;&gt;-&lt;&lt;id&gt;&gt; in the description.
+For example requirements_doc-4

-### 8.2.
+### 8.3.
 View page features

-#### 8.2.1.
-CRUD in the view doc page ( beta )
+#### 8.3.1.
+Managing items ( beta )
 The Qto application provides the needed UI interfaces to Create , Update , Delete items in the view documents UI for the users having the privileges for those actions.

-#### 8.2.2.
+##### 8.3.1.1.
 Add an item in the doc view page UI ( beta)
 Users with the write privileges for the document can add an item in the doc view page just by right clicking on the title and selecting one of the 3 options:
  - add sibling node - add an item which is on the same level in the hierarchy
  - add parent node - add an item which is on 1 level up in the hierarchy